KomaedaN/OC-Lettings/README.md

 - Linting: "flake8"
 - Tests: pytest

+## Sentry

+- Create a project on Sentry
+- Find your DSN go to your project "settings" > "SDK SETUP" > "Client Keys (DSN)" > "DSN"
+- Sentry error can be tested at /sentry-debug/

+## Heroku

+- Create a new Heroku app
+- In this app go to "settings" > "Config Vars"
+- Then create "SENTRY_DSN" variable and add your Sentry link

+## Docker

+- Pull your image from DockerHub: ```docker pull username/image:tag```
+- To run Use: ```docker run --env-file oc_lettings_site/.env -e PORT=8000 -p 8000:8000 username/image:tag```

 ## CircleCI

 - In you CircleCI project go to "Project Settings" > Environment Variables